• Skip to primary navigation

 • Mayonnaise (¼ cup) -- I'm a Duke's mayo fan, but use your favorite!

-• Butter (¼ cup) -- Preferably unsalted, but if you use salted just omit the salt in this recipe.
+• Melted Butter (¼ cup) -- Preferably unsalted, but if you use salted just omit the salt in this recipe.

 • Dijon mustard (1 Tbsp) -- You can use regular mustard but I love the flavor of Dijon.
 You can also try spicy brown mustard, honey mustard, or any that suits your taste buds.